Paul Robbins is the content and innovation manager for Croner-i Tax.

 Sarah joined Croner-i in 2018 where she is reponsible for the tax news stories in Accountancy Daily and Tax Update and runs the tax legislation and treaty databases.
 Previously, Sarah worked as a freelance tax writer and tax adviser for a number of years and co-authored Taxation of Partnerships.
 Sarah trained as a Chartered Accountant initially as an auditor before joining a top 50 London LLP as PA to the senior tax partner.
 Sarah went on to qualify as a Chartered Tax Adviser and moved back to the North East into a role as Director of Tax for a large independent regional practice before setting up her own tax consultancy specialising in the taxation of sportspersons.
 Sarah is experienced in advising high net worth individuals on all aspects of personal taxation including utilising trusts and the taxation of estates.

-Paul qualified as a Chartered Accountant with Price Waterhouse before moving to Northern Rock plc as Head of Tax.
+Paul qualified as a Chartered Accountant and specialised in corporation tax with Price Waterhouse before moving to Northern Rock plc as Head of Tax.
 There he spent 16 years managing the bank’s tax planning, compliance and risk management activities in addition to numerous special projects including the conversion of the former building society to plc status; successful litigation before the special commissioners; and advising on the restructuring of the bank following the 2008 financial crisis.
-More lately Paul managed the global tax affairs of a fast growing venture capital-backed hi-tech communications company.
-Paul writes in-depth corporation tax content for Croner-i including loan relationships and derivative contracts; intangible fixed assets; reconstructions; transfer-pricing; anti-avoidance and other international issues.
+More lately Paul managed the global tax affairs of a venture capital-backed hi-tech communications company.
+A former North-East tax adviser of the year, Paul writes in-depth corporation tax content for Croner-i including company reconstructions; distributions; company losses; chargeable gains; close companies and groups of companies.

 Sarah writes VAT commentary for Croner-i.